Ramesh does it again, to have a way with words, is just utterly amazing.

 I have now finished the last instalment of the Broken Kaleidoscope series.
 This short story was very different from the first two.

-The grave sight.
+The grave site.

 It begins with a setting in 1898, a colonial India.
 There were convicts digging a mass grave for the dead then bundling them on one after the other before piling the earth back on these bodies.
 I wasn’t quite sure where this was going to begin with, it was just a grim start.